carlalexander/passwords-evolved/readme.txt

 == Description ==

+**Important Notice:** This plugin is no longer supported on wordpress.org.
+Please open issues on [GitHub](https://github.com/carlalexander/passwords-evolved/issues).

 The goal of this plugin is to shore up the WordPress authentication using standard security practice recommendations.
 At this time, the plugin improves WordPress authentication by doing the following:

 = Enforcing uncompromised passwords =